25 Useful iPhone Widgets You Should Use in 2024

 17. Shazam

-If you love music, then you gotta have this widget.
-Shazam widget does a very simple job.
+If you love music, then you gotta have this super cool iPhone widget.
+The Shazam widget does a very simple job.
 It allows you to identify music playing in the background with just one tap.
 Perfect for the times when you come across an unknown song and wish to find out more about it.

 Furthermore, Apple has also integrated Shazam with iOS to let you quickly recognize songs right from the Control Center of your device.
 If you want to give a try to this all-new iOS feature, head over to this hands-on guide.